breathing-exercise-to-prevent-hypoxemia

 • Find a Comfortable Position: Put your kid somewhere peaceful and comfy to sit or lie down.

-• Place a Hand on the Belly: Give your youngster the instructions to place one hand on their chest and the other on their tummy.
+• Place a Hand on the Belly: Instruct your youngster to place one hand on their chest and the other on their tummy.

 • Inhale Slowly: Encourage them to inhale slowly and deeply via their nose, letting their tummy expand while maintaining a fairly steady chest.